codio/site/source/docs/dashboard/student/classes.html.md

 ---
-title: "Joining a class as a student"
+title: "Joining a class"

 ---

-Your teacher can invite you to join classes that have been set up.
-This allows you to access the specific curriculum-mapped content and projects that have been assigned to you.
+If your class is working with an LMS platform such as Canvas, Blackboard, Moodle etc. then you will access Codio directly from it.

-Here is how you would join a class:
+If you are not using and LMS then your instructor should have given you one of the following ways of joining.

-1. If your teacher has sent you an Invitation URL, copy/paste that into your browser.
+- If your teacher has sent you an Invitation URL, copy/paste that into your browser.

-1. If your teacher has sent you a 2 word token, go to **[Join Class](https://codio.com/p/join-class)** button on our website and enter the class token.
+- If your teacher has sent you a 2 word token, go to **[Join Class](https://codio.com/p/join-class)** button on our website and enter the class token.
 <img alt="authtoken" src="/img/docs/joinclass.png" class="simple"/>

-1. To access your class in future, log in to your Codio account and go to the [My Classroom](/docs/dashboard/student/myclassroom) area
+To access your class after this point, log in to your Codio account and go to the [My Classroom](/docs/dashboard/student/myclassroom) area